UncleAcid1/Voidcalls/README.md

 Inspired by The Broken Script by Wendigodripp.

-Thank you to Dany for creating the Tropicraft Models and Rendering system!
+Thank you to Dany for letting me use Tropimodel and Tropimodelrenderer, which helped greatly in the process of adding in custom entity models.
+And also NyaLib which allowed me to make multiple things function on multiplayer!

-Thank you to Dairycultist for fixing my dog-ass code!
+An absolutely huge thank you to Dairycultist who is responsible for implementing Adminspace, and whose advisement in this mod also has kept me trying to develop it!

 ![alt text](https://github.com/UncleAcid1/Voidcalls/blob/main/banner.jpg)